Help us by sharing your experience of leaving hospital during the Covid-19 pandemic

 We’ve long had an interest in how people recover when they leave hospital, how they reconnect with others when they do, and the types of support they need in the short and medium term.

-The British Red Cross has been at the forefront of the coronavirus response in hospitals around the UK.
+The British Red Cross has been at the forefront of the Covid-19 response in hospitals around the UK.

-We’ve helped more than 17,000 people leave hospital since the start of March and we were already working in more than 20 hospitals around the UK before the coronavirus crisis.
+We’ve helped more than 17,000 people leave hospital since the start of March and we were already working in more than 20 hospitals around the UK before the Covid-19 crisis.

 We’ve published reports such as Home to the unknown and In and out of hospital that explore what people need if they are to have the best chances of a good recovery following a period of illness or injury, and we’ve made recommendations we feel could improve outcomes for patients.